 Volunteers are needed in multiple subject areas, including family law, landlord-tenant, debt collection, peace and protective orders, expungement, and foreclosure.
 You can assist unrepresented individuals by providing online live chat legal help from the comfort of your office or home!
 Training on MCLA’s online live chat legal services will take place via webinar.
 Please complete the pro bono interest survey here: https://mdcla.org/probono/.
 For more information, contact Risheena Schwemle at email@example.com.

 Senior Legal Services – Bar Association of Baltimore City

-SLS is seeking volunteer attorneys to advise clients on a variety of consumer debt and bankruptcy issues.
+SLS is seeking volunteer lawyers to advise clients on a variety of consumer debt and bankruptcy issues.
 During this time of financial uncertainty, many seniors are unable to make ends meet.
 They need your legal advice about issues like: having a judgment entered against them, defending against harassing collections efforts, negotiating a settlement with their creditors, considering bankruptcy, and more.
-Interested attorneys can contact Jacqueline A. Jones at 410-396-5605 and/or firstname.lastname@example.org.
+Interested lawyers can contact Jacqueline A. Jones at 410-396-5605 and/or firstname.lastname@example.org.

 Women’s Law Center of Maryland Employment Law Hotline

 The Women’s Law Center of Maryland operates an Employment Law Hotline every Tuesday and Friday from 9:30 am to 1 pm, and on the first Thursday of every month, from 5 pm to 7:30 pm.
 We are seeking more volunteers on the hotline, hoping you will take 2-4 shifts a year.
 Volunteers need some experience in employment law, so you can screen the calls effectively.
 The shift can be done from your office (or anywhere with a phone).
 You are eligible to receive referrals of cases that come in through the hotline, if desired.
 For more information, call Mary Keating at (410) 532-8900 or email at email@example.com.